Business license

 Business licenses are permits issued by government agencies that allow individuals or companies to conduct business within the government's geographical jurisdiction.
 It is the authorization to start a business issued by the local government.

 A single jurisdiction often requires multiple licenses that are issued by multiple government departments and agencies.
 Business licenses vary between countries, states, and local municipalities.
 There are often many licenses, registrations and certifications required to conduct a business in a single location.

 Typically, a company's business activity and physical location (address) determines which licenses are required to operate lawfully.
 Other determining factors may include the number of employees and the business, such as sole proprietor or corporation.
 Government agencies can fine or close a business operating without the required business licenses.

 Licensing and business registration requirements

 United States

 In the United States, the Small Business Administration has a list of links to State websites for State licensing requirements.
 Each State has its own business registration and licensing requirements.
-Business.usa.gov is an official business link to the U.S. Government.
-Business.gov, managed by the U.S. Small Business Administration.
+Business.usa.gov is managed by the U.S. Government, while Business.gov is managed by the U.S. Small Business Administration.